MOZI-AI/moses-service/README.md

 2. Go to the project folder and start docker containers to run the gRPC server and its dependencies (redis, mongo, etc)

     ``$ docker-compose up``

+    Note: By default, the react web app will run on port `80`.
+If you want it to run on a different port, change the value of `APP_PORT` variable in `.env` file

 3. Install the python dependencies for running the service client on your local system.
 Run: